-Requesting a client file:
+Requesting to view client file:

-- 1. Students do not have direct access to the locked file cabinets where client files are stored.
-The student must ask for the client file at the SLHS office window.
-Before the clinic office staff provides the file, the student must fill out an OUT CARD with the student's last name, the client's last name, and the date.
-The OUT CARD will be placed in the space from which the folder was removed.
-This procedure must be followed every time the student checks out a client file. - Files are not to be removed from the SLHS clinic area.
-They may be taken to the SLHs clinic area to read.
-Files must be returned to the SLHS office the same day they are checked out.
-If the student returns a file after SLHS office hours, he/she should give the client file to the clinical educator who will return the file to the SLHS office. - 3.
-The information in the client files is confidential and therefore is not to be discussed with anyone unless that person is directly involved with your client (i.e., the clinical educator). - 4.
-Documents in the files are not to be photocopied and photos of client file documents are not to be taken by student clinicians!
+Time to view a client file can only be carried out with to view your assigned client.
+It must be arranged during the staffing, consultation, clinic time or office hours with your clinical educator, Mallorie Desimone, the Department Chair, or the Clinic Director, in order to take notes from the online application forms and other documents.

+These meetings can only take place in designated spaces, including the Department Office, clinic work room, clinic rooms, department conference room, labs, faculty offices, or classroom (when scheduled for clinical activities) in order to protect client confidentiality.

+The information in the client files is confidential and therefore is not to be discussed with anyone unless that person is directly involved with your client (i.e., the clinical educator).

+Documents in the files are not to be screenshot and photos of client file documents are not to be taken by student clinicians!

 If information is required by another agency, a release form must be signed by the client or the client's parent or guardian.
-The completed form is given to the SLHS Department office staff who will take care of the mailing.
+The completed form is given to the SLHS Department office staff who will take care of emailing the form on behalf of the clinic.

-REGISTRATION FOR CLINIC AIDES AND INTERNSHIP PLACEMENTS
+CLINIC AIDES AND INTERNSHIP PLACEMENTS

 The scheduling of clients necessitates an early commitment on the part of student clinicians.
-Clinic aides and graduate students requesting internship placements are required to submit petitions to be approved for enrollment in practicum during the first 6 weeks of the previous semester.
 The due date for Clinic Aide and Internship Request Forms are listed on the current SLHS Program calendar.